-This reagent kit extracts plasmid DNA from cultured bacteria using alkaline lysis method.
-It uses a unique solution formula and endotoxin clearance reagent, and only requires a few simple centrifugations to remove impurities such as proteins, polysaccharides, endotoxins, RNA, etc., to obtain high-quality plasmid DNA.
+The conventional centrifugal column plasmid extraction kit is not suitable for the extraction of large plasmid DNA such as BAC/PAC/P1/Cosmid.
+This is mainly because the molecular weight of large plasmid DNA is very large, often exceeding 100kb, and generally has low copy number and low yield.
+The use of conventional centrifugal columns to adsorb membranes has low adsorption efficiency and yield, and passing the membrane will interrupt these large molecular weight plasmid DNA.
+This kit uses an improved alkaline lysis method to extract plasmid DNA from cultured bacteria.
+With a unique solution formula and Buffer ER, it only requires a few simple centrifugations to remove impurities such as proteins, polysaccharides, endotoxins, RNA, and obtain high-quality plasmid DNA.
 The OD260/280 of purified DNA is usually around 1.8, and the resulting plasmid can be directly applied in tasks that require high DNA purity, such as cell transfection and even animal in vivo experiments.
-The purification process in the later stage is operated in a 1.5ml small centrifuge tube, which is simple, does not require special equipment, does not require column passing, and does not require phenol chloroform extraction; Plasmids released by bacterial lysis can be completely recovered without worrying about the loss of plasmid DNA.
+The purification process in the later stage is operated in a 1.5ml centrifuge tube, which is simple, does not require special equipment, does not require column passing, and does not require phenol chloroform extraction; Plasmids released by bacterial lysis can be completely recovered without worrying about the loss of plasmid DNA.
 This method extracts and purifies plasmid DNA with minimal damage to plasmids.
-Even large plasmids or ultra large BAC/PAC plasmids with a size of 10kb or even 100kb can be effectively purified as long as they can be extracted by alkaline lysis.
-You can choose to dissolve plasmids in any small volume, with a concentration of up to $5\mu g/\mu l$ .
-The super helix ratio can reach up to 95%, with no endotoxins and good transfection effect.
+Even large plasmids or ultra large BAC/PAC plasmids with a size of 100kb or even 200kb can be effectively purified as long as they can be extracted by alkaline lysis.
+In addition, the solution type reagents can be scaled up or down in proportion for small/medium/large extraction.
+Finally, any small volume can be chosen to dissolve the plasmid, with a concentration of up to 3μg/μl.